cvzj57/chem_scripts/README.md

  - `sp3 in1 int2 in3...` This places 3 dummy atoms around the specified atoms in the sp3 (methyl-group) pattern.
 The integers represent the atom index (starting from 1).
 Example: `coord.py sp3 2 3 4`.

  - `del int1 int2 int3...` This removes the specified atoms and is chained with the sp2 or sp3 options.
 Use it to remove the all-electron Hydrogen atoms.
-For example, `coord.py sp3 1 del 2 3 4` Adds dummy atoms in the methyl pattern around atom 1, and removes the atoms 2, 3 and 4.
+For example, `coord.py sp3 1 del 2 3 4` will add dummy atoms in the methyl pattern around atom 1, and removes the atoms 2, 3 and 4.
 This is useful because the atom indices often change during pseudo-potentialisation.

  ## Optimising potentials